 Let’s start at the very beginning.
 What is a VPN?
 Virtual Private Networks, popularly referred to as VPN, create an encrypted channel between the user and a remotely operating server run by the VPN provider.
+Now you must have heard about residential VPN.
+If you didn’t, I must tell you it is a service that allows you to appear as an ordinary user only while browsing the internet and route your IP address through residential devices only.
 Due to this, all your activities around the World Wide Web are routed via the encrypted tunnel.
 It is meant to secure the user’s data while concealing their IP address from interfering eyes.
 As the traffic exits the encrypted virtual server, your connected devices get the IP address of that server instead of your own, hiding your online identity and vicinity.

-What is a VPN Technology and Why do We Need it?
+What is VPN Technology, and Why do We Need it?

-Due to progressive or regressive policies, some countries have narrowed the access to their websites to ‘residents-only’ or have simply blocked some locations they don’t want to give free entryway to.
-VPN enables its users to bypass the geographical restrictions, and get access to the data without hassle.
-That being said, there are smart governments too, namely China and Russia that have blocked usage of VPN in their countries.
+Due to progressive or regressive policies, some countries have narrowed the access to their websites to residents only or have blocked some locations they don’t want to give free entryways to.
+VPN enables its users to bypass geographical restrictions and get access to data without hassle.
+That being said, there are smart governments, too, namely China and Russia, that have blocked the usage of VPNs in their countries.

 Can VPN Work on All Devices?

-Moreover, when your devices get connected at Starbucks or the airport, are you even sure about the authenticity of it?
+Moreover, when your devices get connected at Starbucks or the airport, are you even sure about the authenticity?
 Is the open connection even legit?
-It is highly possible a thief left that Wi-Fi port for stealing your banking information by accessing your device.
-Just to be safe, it is highly recommended not to make transactions or access anything confidential when connected with a public network.
+It is highly possible a thief left that Wi-Fi port to steal your banking information by accessing your device.
+Just to be safe, it is highly recommended not to make transactions or access anything confidential when connected to a public network.
 Instead, use a VPN as an added measure of safety to protect your data from interested onlookers.